tunsmart/interactionR/cran-comments.md

 * Win-builder (R old-release-1, R release, R devel)

 ## What's new?
 * Numerous bug fixes.
 Made recoding for preventive exposure optional.
-Added many argument checks to allow the package the fail gracefully.
+Added many argument checks to allow the package to fail gracefully.

 ## What's new?
 * Made an important material correction for RERI in the documentation.